-The 2020 Dialogues will feature keynote speaker and WILL award recipient Michelle Schenandoah, JD, Member of the Oneida Indian Nation of New York and wolf clan member.
+The 2020 Dialogues will feature keynote speaker and WILL award recipient Michelle Schenandoah, JD, LL.M, MS, a traditional member of the Oneida Nation of New York Wolf Clan of the Haudenosaunee Confederacy.
 Schenandoah is an inspirational writer, speaker, and thought leader.
-She founded Rematriation Magazine, an Indigenous women’s online media platform.
+She founded Rematriation Magazine, an Indigenous women’s online multimedia platform.
 She focuses on community development and leadership for Indigenous women and their communities.

 Our closing address will feature the Reverend Jacqui Lewis and Alyson Palmer.
 The Rev. Jacqui Lewis is a Senior Minister at Middle Collegiate Church, a 1,300-member multiethnic, welcoming, and inclusive congregation in New York City.
 Ordained in the Presbyterian Church (USA), Dr. Lewis hosted “Just Faith,” an on-demand television program on MSNBC.com and is a frequent media commentator.

 Alyson Palmer is a singer/songwriter/artist/activist best known for her ongoing work with the award-winning vocal trio, BETTY.
 For over three decades, she has toured internationally and recorded with BETTY, whose music has been featured on dozens of musical collaborations, films, ads and television series, including The L Word, Ugly Betty, Weeds and more.
 Alyson is the creator and director of 1@1, the women’s equality action organization.